The monotone-light factorization for 2-categories via 2-prorders: Introduction

 \subsection{Future work: prospects}

 This paper is intended to be a first step in showing that the monotone-light factorization in \cite{X:ml} can be extended to higher category theory.

-In particular, we hope to achieve the same results for n-categories in general (and to $\omega$-categories) in a similar way, embedding n-categories in categories of presheaves, if feasible.
+In particular, we hope to achieve the same results for $n$-categories in general (and to $\omega$-categories) in a similar way, embedding $n$-categories in categories of presheaves, if feasible.

 We also believe, for the moment, that the good context for extending our results to higher category theory will be that of $\mathcal{V}$-categories.
-Remark that, considering $\mathcal{V}=Set$ the category of sets and then iterating one obtains n-categories.
+Remark that, considering $\mathcal{V}=Set$ the category of sets and then iterating one obtains $n$-categories.
 Of course, this opens the possibility of doing so for $\mathcal{V}$ other than the category of sets.
 We would be very interested, for instance, to apply these future results to the following open problem: is there a monotone-light factorization for semigroups via semilattices (see \cite{Sgr->Slat} and \cite{IsabelPhD})?

-Remark finally that, because of the characterization given in this paper for the e.d.m in $2Cat$ (cf. \ref{proposition:EDM(2Cat)}), we are driven to present the following conjecture about the nature of e.d.m. for n-categories (n$\geq 1$), which may be helpful in related future work.
+Remark finally that, because of the characterization given in this paper for the e.d.m in $2Cat$ (cf.\ \ref{proposition:EDM(2Cat)}), we are driven to present the following conjecture about the nature of e.d.m.\ for $n$-categories ($n > 1$), which may be helpful in related future work.

-\textbf{Conjecture}: a n-functor is an e.d.m. in the category of all n-categories if and only if it is surjective both on vertically composable triples of n-cells, and on horizontally composable triples of k-cells, for every $k\in\{2,...,n\}$.
+\textbf{Conjecture}: an $n$-functor is an e.d.m.\ in the category of all $n$-categories if and only if it is surjective both on horizontally composable triples of vertically composable pairs and on vertically composable triples of horizontally composable pairs of k-cells, for every $k\in\{2,...,n\}$.

 Similarly, we could present other obvious conjectures.
 Some concerning the classes of morphisms of categorical Galois theory characterized in this paper, and even of other important classes of morphisms not treated here, since we were not exhaustive.